samcannas/samstack/README.md

 # SamStack

-SamStack installs a persistent Playwright-based browser tool into AI coding harnesses like OpenCode, Claude Code, Codex CLI, Cursor, Gemini CLI, Kiro, and `.agents`-style setups.
+SamStack is a collection of tools, skills, and agents I use across AI coding harnesses.

-It gives those hosts a shared `samstack-web-debug` skill that can browse sites, inspect structure, click/fill elements, capture screenshots, run responsive checks, and collect console/network evidence.
+Right now it includes an installable web debugging toolchain for hosts like OpenCode, Claude Code, Codex CLI, Cursor, Gemini CLI, Kiro, and `.agents`-style setups.

 ## Install